apache/qpid-proton/README.md

 ----------------|---------------
 [![Linux/OSX Build Status](https://travis-ci.org/apache/qpid-proton.svg?branch=master)](https://travis-ci.org/apache/qpid-proton) | [![Windows Build Status](https://ci.appveyor.com/api/projects/status/github/apache/qpid-proton?branch=master&svg=true)](https://ci.appveyor.com/project/ke4qqq/qpid-proton/branch/master)

+### Forked
+This is a fork version of qpid-proton that supports libressl and alpine linux.

 Qpid Proton is a high-performance, lightweight messaging library.
 It can be used in the widest range of messaging applications, including brokers, client libraries, routers, bridges, proxies, and more.
 Proton makes it trivial to